Weaving and Geometry

 Here are four images of Native American designs.
 How would you describe them in terms of geometry?
 What geometric features do they all have in common?
 Write down your answers, and compare it to your neighbors.
-Then click "continue" below to learn more.
+Then scroll down to learn more.

 Many animals have bodies in which the right half is the mirror image of the left half.
 That is called "reflection symmetry."
 Some things have reflection symmetry between top and bottom.
 Footballs and soup cans, for example, have one shape that is the same for top and bottom, and a different shape that is the same for left and right.
 If you have the same shape reflected in both directions, it is called "four-fold symmetry."

 If we ignore some details, like the color differences in the beadwork example, then all of these designs can be described as having four-fold symmetry.
 Four-fold symmetry is a deep design theme in many Native American cultures.
 It is used as an organizing principle for religion, society, and native technology.
 Many native languages, for example, use base four counting.
 Teepees are often made with four base poles, each placed in one of the four directions.
 Prayers are often offered to "the four winds."

 Navajo rug designs are often visualized early in the process of weaving.
 By creating basic shapes and repeating them throughout the rug, a process called iteration, a consistent pattern can be formed.
 A lot of times, these iterative patterns display reflection symmetry and four-fold symmetry.
 Elements of asymmetry are sometimes present in Navajo rugs as well, but that is always done on purpose.

 Looking at the rug designs below, how many instances of symmetry do you see?

 Navajo sand painting offers many good examples of four-fold symmetry.
 These are used in healing ceremonies.
 A medicine man ("hataalii") completes the drawing in one day, using colored powder such as crushed stone.
 The painting is brushed away later that night, along with the illness.